her/dotfiles/docs/tmux_configuration.md

 ### tmux-yank
 Add the plugin to `~/.tmux.conf`

 `set -g @plugin 'tmux-plugins/tmux-yank'`

-Then install from within tmux using TPM's install hotkey `prefix` + <kbd>I</kbd>
+Then install from within tmux using TPM's install hotkey

+`prefix` + <kbd>I</kbd>

 ### tmux-MacOSX-pasteboard
 `brew install reattach-to-user-namespace`

-Then add the following to your `~/.tmux.conf` `set-option -g default-command "reattach-to-user-namespace -l $SHELL"`
+Then add the following to your `~/.tmux.conf`

+`set-option -g default-command "reattach-to-user-namespace -l $SHELL"`

 ### Finally!
-How to use this new functionality
+How do we use this new functionality?

-To copy command line text to the clipboard use `prefix` + <kbd>y</kbd>
+Copy command line text to the clipboard:
+`prefix` + <kbd>y</kbd>

-To copy the current working directory use
+Copy the current working directory:
 `prefix` + <kbd>Y</kbd>

 Copying text within Vim is the same process as normal.
 Once text selection is highlighted in visual mode `"*y` will add it to the clipboard

+**That's it!
+Congratulations on your overly configured .tmux.conf** 😅

+### Notes

+This works with tmux 2.5 Be sure to check future change logs before updating tmux...
+Lest you find yourself scouring the net again trying to fix your copy paste.

+An easier solution if this sounds like too much work (and it is, let's be honest) is to use iTerm2.
+Details on that are in the actual tmux-yank readme.

+Cheers 🍻